Tokoroa: Local government

-South Waikato District Council provides local governance services and amenities for Tokoroa, and is where the councils head office is located.
+Central government

 Tokoroa is part of the Taupō electorate and has been represented by Louise Upston since 2008.

 Transportation

 Cycling

 Tokoroa has a number of cycleways which link the town centre with the outlying suburbs.
 These cycleways consist of a mixture of dedicated cycle lanes and mixed-use cycle/walk ways.
 There is an extensive cycleway from Browning Street, Tokoroa that leads to Kinleith which provides views of the town and the Kinleith mill.

 State Highways and public roads

 New Zealand's main arterial route, State Highway 1, runs through Tokoroa's eastern edge.
 Tokoroa is also accessible from the south-west via State Highway 32 (via Maraetai Road).
 Tokoroa is also a non-traffic light controlled zone.

 Tokoroa is served by national bus (coachline) services such as Intercity (New Zealand) and Naked Bus, operating on various routes along State Highway 1.

 Public transport

 The Tokoroa Urban Connector bus service was established in June 2015, running a circuit route within Tokoroa, in addition to a district wide circuit connecting with Tīrau, Putāruru and Litchfield.
 Having previously been contracted to Go Bus, in October 2022 services were rebranded under the name South Waikato Urban Connector when Tranzit Coachlines were awarded a contract to run services.
 Current weekday routes servicing Tokoroa include the 30 Tokoroa Circuit, 31 District Connector and the 32 Tokoroa Connector.
 The 37 Tokoroa to Taupō services the town twice a week, providing a public transport connection to the town via Mangakino.